-In November 2018, during the UAE Government’s second Annual Meetings, Mariam Hareb Almheiri, Minister of State for Food Security, presented the National Strategy for Food Security.
+In November 2018, during the UAE Government’s second Annual Meetings, Mariam Hareb Almheiri, Minister of Climate Change and Environment, presented the National Strategy for Food Security.
 The strategy defines the elements of the national food basket, which includes 18 main types, based on 3 main criteria:

 - knowledge of the volume of domestic consumption of the most important products